Marriage to a New Zealander Citizen

 Calling Canada from New Zealand

-To make a direct call to Canada from New Zealand, you need to follow the international dialing format given below.
-The dialing format is the same when calling Canada mobile or land line from New Zealand.
+To make a direct call to Canada from New Zealand, you need to follow the international dialling format given below.
+The dialling format is the same when calling Canada mobile or land line from New Zealand.

 00 - 1 - Area Code - local number